 There are two main types of water pollution: groundwater and surface water.
 Pollution in groundwater and surface water are the main causes of drinking water pollution.
 Groundwater is defined by rain.
 Whenever it rains, the rain seeps deep into the earth (picking up and carrying pollutants on its journey), filling the spaces in the aquifer.
 Groundwater is one of the least visible, yet most important, natural resources.
 Roughly 40 percent of Americans rely on groundwater, pumped to the Earth’s surface, for drinking water.

 Unfortunately, ridding our grounds and cities of pollutants is next to impossible.
 Once polluted, an aquifer can stay polluted for decades or more.
-This is a great place for activa’s products to shine!
-Our product, activaTB, is a clear coat designed for city buildings and the outdoors.
+This is a great place for Activa’s products to shine!
+Our product, Activa Clear (formerly ActivaTB), is a clear coat designed for city buildings and the outdoors.
 It protects buildings from erosion while simultaneously cleaning the air of pollution.
 This is a wonderful solution to groundwater pollution issues as it starts treating pollution at the source.

 Surface water is defined as the water that fills our oceans, lakes, and rivers.
 It accounts for roughly 70 percent of the Earth.
 Surface water from fresh water sources accounts for the remaining 60 percent of water that American homes use.
 The EPA states that nearly half our rivers and streams, and nearly a third of our lakes, are polluted to the point of not being safe for swimming, fishing, or drinking.
 Nutrient pollution is the leading cause of these surface water pollutants.